MarzaElise/cats.py/README.md

    - If you are not on discord, open a new [issue](https://github.com/MarzaElise/cats.py/issues)
    - If you also have a fix for it, create a new pull request and I'll merge it if its good.
 (See [Contributing](#contributing))

-5. Will there be an async version of this?
+5. How to use this in an asynchronous environment?

-   - I currently have no plans to do it in the near future.
-If you really want an asynchronous wrapper, take a look at [catapi.py](https://github.com/ephreal/catapi.py)
+   - You can import and use the `async_cats.Client` class for async support.
+A simple example can be found in [examples/async.py](./examples/async.py)

 6. Is this wrapper consistent?